scivision/fortran-libs/README.md

 ---

-use the `--prefix` option to install Scalapack under a directory.
+use the Meson `--prefix` option to install Scalapack under a directory.
 For example: `--prefix ~/mylibs` will install Scalapack under `~/mylibs/scalapack-2.0.2/`

 ---